• CRM & Integrations

 Automating CRM updates gives that time back.
 It can save each sales rep more than two hours every single day.
 That’s ten hours a week per rep that can be reinvested into prospecting, following up with warm leads, and moving deals forward.
 For managers, the benefit is reliable data.
 When activity is logged automatically, the pipeline is always current, forecasts are more accurate, and you can spot at-risk deals before it’s too late.

-How Do CRM Automation Tools Work?
+How Does CRM Automation Actually Work?

 CRM automation tools connect the places your reps work, like their inbox, directly to your CRM.
 Instead of reps manually entering data after every call or email, these tools capture sales activities as they happen.
 They translate those activities into structured data and sync it to the correct records in Salesforce or HubSpot.
 The process generally breaks down into three parts: capturing every interaction, syncing that data in real time, and using AI to analyze what it all means.